 The National Alliance on Mental Illness has national, state and local affiliate chapters that advocate for changes in in public attitudes towards mental illness, and for improvements in mental health policy, funding and legislationGenerally, NAMI National advocates on the national level and sets NAMI policy on mental health issues, while state NAMI offices advocate on the state level (guided by NAMI National policies).
 Local NAMI affiliates like NAMI Santa Clara County partner with mental health agencies at the local level to improve services and resources, and encourage their members to follow national and state advocacy guidelines and calls for member action.
-Learn how NAMI can help you become an mental health advocate.
+Learn how NAMI can help you become a mental health advocate.

 How can I advocate for mental health awareness, services and support?